samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 ## Adding Auth0 support

-In the next section, we're going to be adding the facility to add movies to the watch list and displaying all of the movies in the watch list on the screen.
+In the next section, we're going to be adding the facility to add movies to the watch list and displaying all of the movies on the watch list on the screen.
 However, we're going to make it so that the user has to be signed in for the 'add' button to become available.
 So, we're going to manage user authentication by using the Auth0 login page.

 To do this, you first need to [sign up for a free Auth0 account](https://auth0.com/signup) if you don't already have one.
 Once you have created your account, you will have access to your [account management page](https://manage.auth0.com) where you can [add an application](https://manage.auth0.com/#/applications).